My top 5 experiences from ‘The Wrong Way Home’

 He was such a generous host, I couldn’t bring myself to tell him that he was crap at painting hands.

-#3: The tea shop under Si-o-se-pol bridge in Isfahan
+#3: Drinking tea under the Si-o-se-pol bridge in Isfahan

 Allahverdi Khan Bridge is a beautiful stone bridge that spans the Zayanderud River in Isfahan.